MurrayIII/UnicodeMathML/playground/help.md

 symbols are autocorrected to the symbols, and various operator pairs are converted to Unicode operators.
 For example, '$\alpha/=\beta' → '$𝛼≠𝛽'.

-To facilitate entry, for LaTeX typing a \{ also inserts the closing }, and for MathML typing an opening tag also inserts the closing tag.
+To facilitate LaTeX entry, typing a { also inserts the closing } and the output display shows the empty placeholder ⬚ instead of the {}.
+For MathML, typing an opening tag also inserts the closing tag.
 Type Ctrl+→ to bypass a tag.

 In Markdown content (starts with a heading (#) or Markdown ID (⍗)), autocorrect and autocomplete dropdowns work everywhere, but letters are only italicized inside embedded